dan360z/Full-Stack-Project/README.md

 1. Create an account:
     1. Go to the navigation menu and click on register.
     2. Complete the form.
-    3. Click on the register button and verify you have been signed in a message will appear confirming this.
+    3. Click on the register button and verify you have been signed in, a message will appear confirming this.

 2. Login:
     1. If you have an existing account go to navigation menu and click on login.